nucleic/enaml/enaml/workbench/schema.rst

 	this is provided, it must be a string.

 schema
-	An optional uri pointing to the schema to use for validating a JSON extension object.
-Since the schema will be applied to the entire Extension object, it should take into account the properties defined by the `Extensions`_ section below.
+	An optional url pointing to the schema to use for validating a JSON extension object.
 If this is provided, it must be a string.

 interface
 	An optional path to the class which defines the interface required for